Diabetes is a disease that can affect the whole body- including the mouth people with diabetes face a higher than normal risk of oral health problems.

 - Brush your teeth at least twice daily.

-- Floss your teeth at least one day.
+- Floss your teeth for at least one day.

 - Make sure your dentist knows you have diabetes.